gmtsar/documentation/source/Frequently_Asked_Questions.rst

 .. dropdown:: How can I combine data from multiple tracks?

-    There is no current way to do this, unless you complete a decomposition into approximate East-West/Vertical components.
+    Since look angle changes from track to track, it is normal to have some jumps from one track to another.
+There isn't a simple way to combine tracks together, but the best way to do a combination is to do so on a modeling level (e.g., complete a fault slip inversion).

 .. dropdown:: What is this "if: Badly formed number" error I'm seeing?